-The Knowledge subsection was made up of 13 (clinical presentation K1-K4, route of transmission K5-K7, prevention, and control of COVID-19 K8-K13.(Table 1).
+The Knowledge subsection was made up of thirteen questions (Clinical Presentation K1-K4, Route of Transmission K5-K7, Prevention, and Control of COVID-19 K8-K13 (Table 1).
 These questions were answered on a TRUE/FALSE.
 Every TRUE response was assigned 1 point while a FALSE was assigned 0.
 Overall, a maximum of 13 points was attainable for the knowledge questions if all questions were answered correctly.
 However, the level of knowledge of each respondent was further assessed by a grading system.
 Respondents with 0-4, 5-7, 8-10, and 11-13 were regarded as having poor, average, good, and excellent knowledge respectively.

-8 The attitude of respondents towards the control of the COVID-19 was assessed by two questions (A1 and A2) 9 assessing the respondents' belief in the future control of COVID-19 and if Nigeria as a nation could win the 10 battle against the disease.
-Practices towards preventive strategies were measured with three questions (P1-11 P3) assessing the adherence of the participants to measures instituted by the government such as wearing of 12 facemask, regular washing of hands, and avoiding crowded places.
+The attitude of respondents towards the control of the COVID-19 was assessed by two questions (A1 and A2) assessing the respondents' belief in the future control of COVID-19 and if Nigeria as a nation could win the fight against the disease.
+Practices towards preventive strategies were measured with three questions (P1-P3) assessing the adherence of the participants to measures instituted by the government such as wearing of facemask, regular washing of hands, and avoiding crowded places.

-14 Data Analysis
+Data Analysis

-Data obtained were screened for errors and completeness after which the data were analyzed using IBM-SPSS version 23 for windows.
+Data obtained were screened for errors and completeness, after which the data were analyzed using IBM-SPSS version 23 for Windows.
 Results were presented in frequency, percentage, mean, and standard deviation (SD).
-Chi-square test was used to investigate whether there is a relationship between knowledge of COVID-19 and practices towards preventive strategies against COVID-19.
+A Chi-square test was used to investigate whether there is a relationship between knowledge of COVID-19 and practices towards preventive strategies against COVID-19.
 Multivariate analysis was used to explore the association between sociodemographic characteristics of participants and knowledge of COVID 19.
-Significance was set at a p-value <0.05.
+Significance was set at a p-value "0.05.

-22 Ethics statement
+Ethics statement